• LGBTQI+ person

 • The other parent has passed away

-• The Family Court, or another Australian court or tribunal, has made an order approving the proposed name change on application by one parent.
+• The Federal Circuit and Family Court, or another Australian court or tribunal, has made an order approving the proposed name change on application by one parent.

-You will need to provide an updated birth certificate that has your new name, citizenship certificate, or change-of-name certificate, to the agency that looks after the relevant document or record that you want to change.
+You will need to provide an updated birth certificate that has your new name, or change-of-name certificate or citizenship certificate, to the agency that looks after the relevant document or record that you want to change.

-This means you will need to have first successfully applied to the Tasmanian Registry of Births, Deaths and Marriages (or a legalised foreign equivalent) to change your name.
+This means that you will need to have first successfully applied to the Tasmanian Births, Deaths & Marriages (or a legalised foreign equivalent) to change your name.

 Where to get help and more information